-The spaces were living memorials, spaces for reflection and enjoyment, stillness and activity.The Duke of Cambridge
+The spaces were living memorials, spaces for reflection and enjoyment, stillness and activity.The Prince of Wales

 As President of the charity Fields in Trust, I had the privilege of being in Coventry's War Memorial Park to launch their Centenary Fields Programme, the charity's initiative to safeguard war memorial parks up and down the country from ever being lost to residential or commercial development in the future.
 Our aim is to protect one memorial field in each local authority district in the country as a way of creating a living legacy of the Great War centenary commemorations.
 The plan is not terribly complicated - there will be a memorial field that already exists near you - nor is it particularly costly, but it does require support.

 The unprecedented horrors of the Great War touched neighbourhoods in this country in a way that we can barely imagine these days, even for those of us who have served in the Armed Forces.
 War memorials for the first time became part of our national landscape: crosses, statues, plaques - you will know where your nearest is.
 But some communities were even more ambitious, setting aside fields for recreation in memory of those who had fallen.